LJMU Events and Appointments

 More details

-The Diversity and Inclusion Team have planned a session with Advance HE on, 'Addressing Antisemitism in Higher Education'.
+The Diversity and Inclusion Team have planned a session with Advance HE on, 'Addressing Islamophobia in Higher Education'.
+This session will be an interactive discussion on different definitions of Islamophobia and anti-Muslim hatred, including the 2018 All-Party Parliamentary Group's definition of Islamophobia.

-• Interactive activities to explore the effects of antisemitism, featuring personal testimonies to humanise the challenges faced by Jewish individuals in educational environments.
+There will be activities to explore how Islamophobia affects Muslim students and staff with personal testimonies to provide a humanised view of the challenges faced by Muslim individuals in educational environments.

 Book